sunbeomk/sunbeomk.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student in the Quantitative Psychology program at the University of Illinois, Urbana-Champaign.
-I earned an M.S. degree in Statistics from UIUC and an M.A. in Psychology from Sungkyunkwan University.
+I am a Ph.D. student in the Quantitative Psychology program at the University of Illinois Urbana-Champaign.
+I earned an M.S. degree in Statistics from the University of Illinois Urbana-Champaign and an M.A. in Psychology from Sungkyunkwan University.
 I completed B.A. degrees in Psychology and Statistics at Sungkyunkwan University.

 I am interested in psychometrics and latent variable modeling.
 My current research includes item response theory, structural equation modeling, copula theory, Bayesian analysis, problem-solving process data analysis, and AI evaluation.